slopezpereyra/slopezpereyra.github.io/_posts/2026-02-28-EthicalChristianism.md

 > the Law of Christ: Resist not evil.

-I do not wish here to convince others of this doctrine of which I am myself convinced.
+I do not wish here to convince others of this doctrine of which I am myself so convinced.
 But I should wish briefly to continue considering the teachings of Jesus, insofar as his ethical doctrine derives principles for social action.
 For example, why not recall the eschatological passage from *Matthew* 25:35-40, where Jesus speaks of his return: